garden-io/garden/images/k8s-sync/README.md

 This image is used for code-synchronization in dev mode.
 It's based on the [Alpine Linux](https://www.alpinelinux.org/) and [Mutagen](https://github.com/mutagen-io/mutagen).

-## Mutagen version upgrade
+## Mutagen version update

-To update the mutagen version, two following steps must be done:
+To update the mutagen version:

 1. Publish new Docker images
 2. Implement code changes

 ### Publish new Docker images

-1. Upgrade the [Dockerfile](./Dockerfile) to use the new mutagen binaries and update the image name. in [garden.yml](./garden.yml).
+1. Update the [Dockerfile](./Dockerfile) to use the new mutagen binaries and update the image name. in [garden.yml](./garden.yml).
 2. Build and publish the new `k8s-sync` image.
 3. Increment the version of [k8s-util](../k8s-util) image by updating its [Dockerfile](../k8s-util/Dockerfile)